-Most people perceive skateboarding as an activity for young people.
+Most people think skateboarding is an activity for young people.
+Wrong.

-Here are five major things to consider to learn skateboarding as an adult.
+Here are five tips to consider when learning how to skateboard as an adult.

-As adults, we feel pretty confident and comfortable in our established areas of interests.
+As adults, most of us are confident and comfortable in our areas of interest or line of work.

-Not only does that make learning new skill difficult, but it means we often second guess our ability to learn.
+This can make learning a new skill difficult.
+That means you shouldn't second guess your ability to learn.

-We fear to make mistakes in ways we didn’t in our younger years.
+We fear making mistakes in ways we didn’t when we were younger.

 It should be evident – this is an important life skill, and one we often forget as we grow older.